 - New Brunswick

-CPAB is recognized as an auditor oversight body in each of these jurisdictions, except Alberta.
+CPAB is recognized as an auditor oversight body in each of these jurisdictions.
 In Québec, CPAB operates by way of an agreement with the Ordre des CPA du Québec.
 The most extensive auditor oversight body legislation is the Canadian Public Accountability Act (Ontario).